-Paediatric Neuromuscular team consists of two Paediatric Neuromuscular consultants, Nurse specialist & Physiotherapists & Paediatric Neuromuscular Research Nurse.
+Paediatric Neuromuscular team consists of two Paediatric Neuromuscular consultants, a specialist nurse, physiotherapists & a paediatric Neuromuscular Research Nurse.
 We have over 350 children with various neuromuscular conditions on our case load.

-Organize Annual Eastern Region Paediatric Neuromuscular study days
+We also organize Annual Eastern Region Paediatric Neuromuscular study days.

 Box 107, Department of Paediatric Neurology, Child Development Centre,